Alpha-mannosidosis is a progressive, highly heterogeneous disease that is difficult to recognize and therefore it is likely to be underdiagnosed.1

-A mild form, clinically recognized after ten years of age, with absence of skeletal abnormalities, and very slow progression.
+A mild form, clinically recognized after ten years of age, with absence of skeletal abnormalities, and very slow progression.2

 A moderate form, recognized before 10 years of age, with presence of skeletal abnormalities, slow progression and development of ataxia at age 20-30.
-This is the most common form.
+This is the most common form.2

-A severe form, immediately recognized with skeletal abnormalities, and obvious progression, leading to an early death from primary central nervous system involvement or myopathy.
+A severe form, immediately recognized with skeletal abnormalities, and obvious progression, leading to an early death from primary central nervous system involvement or myopathy.2

-However, given the variety of mutations that have been documented, the broad range and severity of symptoms, and no link between particular mutations and symptomatology, the disease is considered clinically as a continuum, from mild to severe.4,5
+Despite this classification, given the variety of mutations that have been documented, the broad range and severity of symptoms, and no clear relationship between genotype and severity of the disease, alpha-mannosidosis is clinically considered as a continuum, from mild to severe.2, 4, 6

 The information on this website is intended only to provide knowledge of Alpha Mannosidosis disease health topics.
 This information should not be used in place of advice from your GP or other healthcare professional.
 If in doubt please contact your doctor for advice.
 This website has been produced by Chiesi Pharmaceuticals.
 The website has been developed in accordance with industry and legal standards to provide information for healthcare professionals and the general public about Alpha Mannosidosis disease health topics.
 Chiesi Pharmaceuticals makes every reasonable effort to include accurate and current information.
 However, the information provided in this website is not exhaustive.